 Blocks and Course Evaluation Circulation and Timing:

-- The faculty teaching in the course receive their feedback for their specific sessions within seven weeks of the block ending.
+- The faculty teaching in the block or course receive their feedback for their specific sessions within seven weeks of the block or course ending.

 Clerkship Evaluation Circulation and Timing:

-- Clinical Department Chairs receive summaries of evaluations in their department annually in July at the end of the academic year.
+- Clinical department chairs receive summaries of evaluations at the end of the academic year (July).

-- Faculty, residents and fellows receive their individual evaluations annually in July through the One45 system.
+- Faculty, residents and fellows receive individual evaluations annually in July through one45.

 Elective and Selective Evaluation Circulation and Timing: